tribixbite/awesome/README.md

 *   [EnzeD/vibe-coding](https://github.com/EnzeD/vibe-coding) -
 *   [endorhq/cli](https://github.com/endorhq/cli) - Endor provides instant, private, sandboxed environments for your favorite services anywhere Node is available.
 Run MariaDB, PostgreSQL and many more servers securely and in just a few seconds.
 Perfect for AI agents and humans in a hurry.
 *   [ai-for-developers/awesome-ai-coding-tools](https://github.com/ai-for-developers/awesome-ai-coding-tools) - A curated list of AI-powered coding tools
-*   [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents) - A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases
 *   [google-labs-code/jules-awesome-list](https://github.com/google-labs-code/jules-awesome-list) - Some awesome prompts for Jules Agent
 *   [Allegra42/ZEReader-KiCad](https://github.com/Allegra42/ZEReader-KiCad) - ZEReader is an open source hardware and software E-Book Reader platform.
 Originally developed as a bachelor's thesis in electrical engineering, the project now evolves as a hobby initiative dedicated to further develop this hackable and customizable platform.
 *   [marv1nnnnn/rooroo](https://github.com/marv1nnnnn/rooroo) - 🚀 rooroo (如如): Minimalist AI Orchestration with Swiss Army Knife Agents 🚀